Department of Correction

 The Indiana Hospital for Insane Criminals was authorized by the Indiana General Assembly in 1909 and opened on the grounds of the Indiana State Prison at Michigan City on October 19, 1912.
 It housed convicted criminals who were adjudged insane and persons indicted or acquitted because of insanity.
 The criminally insane from the entire state were incarcerated here.
 The inmates were transferred in 1954 to the newly opened Maximum Security Division of the Dr. Norman M. Beatty Memorial Hospital.
 The Beatty Hospital was converted to Westville Correctional Center in 1979.

 The first set of Secretary of State Petitions begin in the early 1800’s and end around the time of the Civil War.
 The database for these records is searchable online at the Indiana Digital Archives.
 Citizens frequently wrote to the governor attempting to gain pardons, paroles, reprieves, commutations of sentences, or remissions of fines for crimes ranging from swearing to murder.
 This early 19th century collection provides just a sample of the types of records that might be found in a larger collection, yet to be indexed, which spans the last half of the 19th and early part of the 20th century.
-Patrons may request information regarding copy fees for either collection through email at email@example.com.Prisoner records from the state correctional facilities will often indicate if a prisoner received a pardon or early parole.
+Patrons may request information regarding copy fees for either collection through email at firstname.lastname@example.org.
+Prisoner records from the state correctional facilities will often indicate if a prisoner received a pardon or early parole.